Radiologic Technology Major, Medical Imaging Program Information/Prerequisite

 An introduction to the origins of medical terminology, including word building, abbreviations and symbols.
 Orientation to the understanding of medical orders and interpretation of diagnostic reports related to the respiratory, digestive and musculoskeletal systems.
 Cardiovascular, lymphatic, urinary, reproductive, integumentary, sensory, nervous and endocrine systems.

-RDT 121 Quality Assurance & Quality Control 1 cr.
-Fall II
+RDT 121 Quality Assurance & Quality Control 2 cr.
+Spring II